 Watching the trends

-Investors should watch the top line carefully during the next quarter or two.
-For the last fully reported fiscal quarter, Rackspace Hosting's year-over-year revenue grew 32%, and its AR grew 44.7%.
+The raw numbers suggest potential trouble ahead.
+For the last fully reported fiscal quarter, Rackspace Hosting's year-over-year revenue grew 31.9%, and its AR grew 43.9%.
 That's a yellow flag.
-End-of-quarter DSO increased 9.6% over the prior-year quarter.
-It was up 12.7% versus the prior quarter.
-That demands a good explanation.
+End-of-quarter DSO increased 9.1% over the prior-year quarter.
+It was up 5.1% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.